This balsamic cherry tomato galette takes just a few ingredients to make, and it's packed with roasted garlic and fresh summer flavors.

 - Preheat the oven to 425°F.

-- Meanwhile, prep the filling: Slice the garlic cloves in half lengthwise.
-Heat the olive oil over medium heat in a large skilled.
-Add the garlic, cherry tomatoes, and balsamic vinegar.
+- Meanwhile, prep the filling.
+Roughly chop the garlic.
+Heat the olive oil over medium heat in a large skillet.
+Add the garlic, cherry tomatoes, balsamic vinegar, thyme, and salt.
 Saute just until the cherry tomatoes burst, about 8-10 minutes, stirring frequently.
-Mix in the fresh thyme.
+Set aside.

 - Pour the cherry tomato filling into the center of the galette, leaving about 2 inches of a border.
-Fold the border in over the cherry tomatoes (see pictures for how it should look).
-S
+Fold the border in over just the edges of the cherry tomatoes (see pictures for how it should look).

-- Bake for 25-30 minutes, until the galette is golden brown.
-Remove the galette from the oven and allow to cool for 5-10 minutes before cutting.
+- Bake for 25-30 minutes at 425F on the middle oven rack, until the galette is golden brown.
+Remove the galette from the oven and allow to cool for 10 to 15 minutes before cutting.

 Mary Ann